mojaloop/documentation/contributors-guide/tools-and-technologies/automated-license-scanning.md

 # Automated License Scanning

-In order to maintain the open source status of the Mojaloop project, we must make sure that any dependencies of mojaloop allow us to licence it thus [fix].
-To this end, we must ensure that the project is free from so called 'viral' or 'copyleft' licenses.
+For Mojaloop to maintain its open source nature, we must ensure that any dependent licenses are compatible with the [Mojaloop Licence](https://github.com/mojaloop/mojaloop/blob/master/contribute/License.md) (Apache 2.0).
+This means ensuring that the project is free from so called 'viral' or 'copyleft' licenses.

 ## Mojaloop License Scanner

 We have a suite of tools bundled under the [license-scanner](https://github.com/mojaloop/license-scanner) project on the Mojaloop Github account.
 The license-scanner allows us to:
-- Perform an a license scan across one to many mojaloop github repositories
+- Perform an a license scan across one to many Mojaloop github repositories
 - Integrate with FossaCLI to run mass license audits across the entire codebase
 - Run inside of a CI process
 - Run a license scan against a pre-built docker image

-For more information, refer to the [readme](https://github.com/mojaloop/license-scanner) in the license-scanner repo.
+For more information, refer to the [readme](https://github.com/mojaloop/license-scanner) in the license-scanner repository.

 ## Blacklisting and Whitelisting